 Resources on how to make a Face Covering:

-When should employees return to work after absences related to an injury or illness?
+When should employees return to work after absences related to an illness?

 What will CBC’s response be should someone on campus become ill due to COVID-19?

 CBC will continue to protect the privacy of all employees as well as the health and safety of the campus community.
 CBC asks all employees to self-monitor daily before coming to work and requires employees to stay home when not well and to follow return to work protocol of being symptom and fever-free for at least 72 hours without fever-reducing medication before returning to work.